satchwaldman/satchwaldman.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm Satch, a Master's student in the Technology and Policy Program at MIT.
-I'm passionate about leveraging technology to improve lives and ensure a prosperous future, which has led me to focus on the field of AI safety.
-My background is in Electrical Engineering from Brown University, and I've had the opportunity to explore AI safety through courses and research at MIT AI Alignment.
+Hi!
+My name is Satch (pronounced like satchel) and I’m a master’s student in the Technology and Policy Program at MIT.

+I’m motivated by the question of how to create the greatest positive impact for the most people.
+I focus on work that is both high-impact and neglected, where contributions at the margin can make the largest difference.
+This perspective is what led me to AI safety.

+I’m currently on the hunt for a research assistantship!
+My interests within AI safety are very broad and flexible, and span topics including AI control/guardrail design, adversarial testing & red-teaming, and policy design that aligns the incentives of frontier-AI companies with the public interest.

+Beyond research, I serve as an AI-focused Challenge Director for the [MIT Policy Hackathon](https://www.mitpolicyhackathon.org/), where I am collaborating with the [Center for Democracy & Technology](https://cdt.org/area-of-focus/ai-policy-governance/).
+I’m also active in the [Effective Altruism](https://www.effectivealtruism.org/) community!

+Previously, I was a research engineer in the [MIT Electrical Energy Systems group](https://eesg.mit.edu/people), where I worked on software to unify electricity market optimization and transient grid dynamics within a single program.
+Before that, I studied Electrical Engineering at Brown University, where I directed my research interests towards brain machine interfaces.